Donna D. Shipton

 Donna D. Shipton (born c.
-1970) is a lieutenant general in the United States Air Force who serves as the military deputy to the Assistant Secretary of the Air Force for Acquisition, Technology and Logistics.
-She previously served as the deputy director and commander of the Space Force Element to the National Reconnaissance Office.
+1970) is a United States Air Force lieutenant general who serves as commander of the Air Force Life Cycle Management Center.
+The center is responsible for total life cycle management for aircraft, engines, munitions, electronic, computer, network, cyber and agile combat support systems.
+The center employs more than 28,000 people and has a budget of over $300 billion.

+Previously she served as military deputy to the Assistant Secretary of the Air Force for Acquisition, Technology and Logistics.

+Shipton also served as the deputy director and commander of the Space Force Element to the National Reconnaissance Office.